boyter/scc/README.md

 Would be counted as 4 lines of comments.
 This is noticeable when comparing scc's output to other tools on large repositories.

-`scc` is also able count verbatim strings correctly.
+`scc` is able to count verbatim strings correctly.
 For example in C# the following,

 ```
 private const string BasePath = @"a:\";